 About Michael Kistler

 Michael Kistler is a Hong Kong artist specializing in fine art street photography.
 Originally from Minneapolis, he started shooting on a compact Ricoh during his first trip to Europe at age 18.
 After many years of travel that included stints in Germany, Istanbul and Northern California, he settled in Tokyo, spending more than 10 years there before moving with his family to Hong Kong in 2014.

 His time in Tokyo was instrumental to the development of his photographic style as he experimented with blur, movement and other abstract elements while drawing inspiration from street masters like Daido Moriyama and Saul Leiter.
 A signature hallmark of his work is the often abstract human element and its connection to the city; the urban landscape and its structures provide permanence while people come and go, creating a dynamic environment of fleeting moments.
 He is constantly searching for and exploring unconventional perspectives and unique moments where people and the urban landscape collide, merge and co-exist.

-In addition to having his work exhibited in Hong Kong, Tokyo, NYC, Astoria, Minneapolis, London, Dublin, Porto, Michael offers street photography workshops and is co-founder of Finding Yourself in the Streets, a series of international street photography workshops as well as TNT Hong Kong, a newly established boutique fashion brand.
-Michael regularly conducts photography workshops in Hong Kong and has also done them in Tokyo, Shanghai, Beijing, Dubai, Minneapolis, Dublin, Yangon, Kuala Lumpur and Ho Chi Minh City.
-In addition to freelance street shoots, Michael also offers bespoke production and styling and location scouting for shoots in Hong Kong.
+Michael’s work has been exhibited in widely in Hong Kong as well as in Tokyo, NYC, Astoria, Minneapolis, London, Dublin, Porto, and he is currently represented by Blue Lotus Gallery in Hong Kong and Picture This in the UK.
+Michael is co-founder of Click852, the leading hub for photography workshops in Hong Kong and studio in the heart of Sheung Wan.
+He also co-founded Finding Yourself in the Streets, a series of international street photography workshops.
+Michael has conducted photography workshops in Tokyo, Shanghai, Beijing, Dubai, Minneapolis, Dublin, Yangon, Kuala Lumpur and Ho Chi Minh City.
+In addition to freelance street, portrait and product shoots, Michael also offers bespoke mentoring for all aspects of photography.